tclscripts/BlackTools-TCL/BlackTools2.5.2/README.txt

 Important:

-     Read BlackTools MANUAL (.man command) for more info about configuration.
+     Read BlackTools MANUAL (.man command) for help and information about configuration.
      Read INSTALL file to know how to install it.
      Read FAQ file for the most frequently asked questions.